Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 WHAT COLOURS?

 - Working with colours can be an option.
-Have different colours per circle and kids can have coloured board markers.
-As they scribble each colour you say, ‘This is orange’ ‘This is yellow‘, and so on.
+Have different colours per circle, and kids can have coloured board markers.
+As they scribble each colour, you say, ‘This is orange’, ‘This is yellow‘, and so on.

-ADVANCE THEIR LEARNING.
+ADVANCE LEARNING.

-- You can make it into a game, once your kid has mastered the first few letters and numbers, then you can make another set of each and move on with their learning.
+- You can make it into a game.
+Once your kid has mastered the first few letters and numbers, then you can make another set of each and move on with their learning.

 PRETEND SCREEN!